tma0si3/cr-examples/iot-things/vehicle-simulator/README.md

 # Add CRClient.jks

 Add the CRClient.jks to your project root folder.
-If you didn't have such a file go back to #Create a Solution with a private/public key.
+If you don't have such a file go back to #Create a Solution with a private/public key.

 # Configure your Client Id and other settings